NAVIGATION

 - The command line is a text interface for the computer’s operating system.
 To access the command line, we use the

-. - A filesystem organizes a computer’s files and directories into a tree structure.
+terminal. - A filesystem organizes a computer’s files and directories into a tree structure.
 It starts with the root directory.
 Each parent directory can contain more child directories and files.

 From the command line, you can navigate through files and folders on your computer: